bitcoin-sv/ts-sdk/docs/script.md

 Argument Details

 + **pubkeyhash**
-  + An array representing the public key hash.
+  + or address - An array or address representing the public key hash.

 #### Method unlock